CIS565-Fall-2013/Project6-DeferredShader/README.md

 Component|Data
 ---|---
-Component 1| nomral.x
+Component 1| normal.x
 Component 2| normal.y
-Componetn 3| shininess
+Component 3| shininess

 For this, the third component of the normal was made on the fly using thie formula,